StephenLangHall/StephenLangHall/README.md

 Hi, I’m Stephen Hall.
 I’m interested in linux, operating systems, and programming,
-and am currently learning Python and C.
+and am currently learning Python and go.

 Reach me at Stephenlh2007@gmail.com